Scott Edinburgh

 • What is your immediate post-MBA professional goal?
 (50 words)

-While you will feel very limited with this new essay, this shift from Wharton aligns with a broader trend Personal MBA Coach has seen: schools are prioritizing applicants with well-articulated post-MBA goals.
+While you will feel very limited with this first essay, this shift from Wharton aligns with a broader trend Personal MBA Coach has seen: schools are prioritizing applicants with well-articulated and achievable post-MBA goals.

 Goals Being Written